vantaa89/al-folio/_pages/about.md

 profile:
   align: right
-  image:
+  image: # profile.jpeg
   image_circular: false # crops the image to make it circular
   # address: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---